 When I started leaving the Mormon Church eight years ago, I simply couldn’t follow something that wasn’t true.

 - By definition, faith requires doubt because faith is a “firm belief in something for which there is no proof” (Merriam Webster).
-We can’t see God, so we must have faith.
+We can’t see God, so we can only believe in Him by applying faith.
 On the other hand, if there’s no doubt, then there is no faith because it isn’t required.
 Faith implies that there is some level of doubt.

 - Read this interesting paper about how emotion plays a positive part in decision-making.